Approval Plans (B2B Only)

 Learn How to Set Up Custom Approval Plans for Your Aleyant Pressero™ Storefront, Recorded October 2017

 Orders placed by Users can be made subject to Approval by a supervisor, purchasing agent, etc. Only one plan can apply to any given order; this is either the default plan for the site (set up at the bottom of the Site > Settings > General tab), or a plan assigned to the user (if any, set up at the bottom of the Sites > Site Users > user's settings).

 This feature is not available to those with the Standard or EM plan.
 In the image below you can see the warning about this feature being for Professional and Enterprise plans.
 If you have a plan other than Standard or EM, do not worry that the warning is displaying for you, it is on all accounts regardless of the package you have.

 The Basic (Default) Approval Plan (included with all packages)

-The standard package has a default approval process in which order approvals are determined on a per user basis.
+All Pressero plans can take advantage of the default approval process in which order approvals are determined on a per user basis.

 The "Basic" plan is set up for the most common situation.

 1. You create an “Approvers” Site Group (Sites > Site Groups).